Economic and Political Overview

 Foreign Trade in Figures

-Cuba's main trade partners are China, Spain, Italy, Germany, and the Netherlands.
+In 2022, Cuba's main export partners were China (USD 426 million), Spain (USD 139 million), Germany (USD 58.5 million), Portugal (USD 43.3 million), and Switzerland (USD 41.4 million).
+As per imports, they came chiefly from Spain (USD 812 million), China (USD 404 million), the United States (USD 341 million), Brazil (USD 290 million), and the Netherlands (USD 225 million).
 The embargo imposed by the United States has long been an obstacle to Cuba's foreign trade.
-And even though the Obama administration lifted the Cold War embargo policy off of Cuba in 2016, former-president Trump suspended the policy for unconditional sanctions relief, saying that he would work on a "better deal" between the two countries.
-However, U.S.-Cuba relations are expected to improve under the current administration, as president Biden has attested he intends to reverse the Trump's Cuban policies.
+It prohibits most trade and financial transactions between American companies and Cuban entities, aiming to isolate Cuba politically and economically.
 Located at the crossroads between Latin America and the United States, Cuba is the largest island in the Caribbean and maintains strong economic and financial relations with Venezuela - its energy partner.
-With the current economic crisis in Venezuela, oil shipments have fallen sharply and are now down by around 40% compared to 2014 levels.
 Relations with China, Cuba's most important trade partner, have been intensifying for the past decade.
 Furthermore, Beijing purchases much of the Cuban nickel, which has overtaken sugar as the country's leading export commodity.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data